Mike Miller (Canadian football)

-Mike Miller (born March 15, 1989) is a Canadian football fullback for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
+Mike Miller (born March 15, 1989) is a Canadian former professional football player who is currently the special teams coordinator for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
+He played in the CFL as a linebacker and fullback for 11 years.
 He is a three-time Grey Cup champion, having won with the Edmonton Eskimos in 2015 and with the Blue Bombers in 2019 and 2021.
-He is the all-time leader in career special teams tackles and holds the record for most special teams tackles in one game with seven.
-He played CIS football as a defensive back with the Acadia Axemen from 2007 to 2010.
+He is the CFL's all-time leader in career special teams tackles and holds the record for most special teams tackles in one game with seven.

+University career

+Miller played CIS football as a defensive back with the Acadia Axemen from 2007 to 2010.

 Professional career

 Edmonton Eskimos

 Miller was signed as an undrafted free agent by the Edmonton Eskimos on May 18, 2011.
 He made the team's active roster as a linebacker following training camp and played in his first professional game on July 3, 2011 against the Saskatchewan Roughriders.
 He primarily played on special teams over his tenure with the Eskimos, while seeing some playing time on defense as well, registering six defensive tackles from 2011 to 2014.
 During the 2014 season, head coach Chris Jones moved Miller from linebacker to fullback.
 He won his first Grey Cup championship in 2015 where he had one special teams tackle in the game.

 He led the league in special teams tackles in 2016 with 27, despite only playing in 16 games.
 He was released by the Eskimos on March 1, 2017.
 He dressed in 104 games with the Eskimos, registering 116 special teams tackles.